whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 <b>Fig 9.</b> The <b>hdbgrants</b> file is not a database artifact and is only a config file.
 </div>

 The next step is to create **synonyms**.
-While creating synonyms, we can split the synonyms into a `.hdbsynonym` and `.hdbsynonymconfig` file.
-The idea is use to different synonym files, to group different synonyms or target tables, but instead of configuring each of them separately, we configure them all at in one synonym config file.
+In order to declare synonyms we need to use HANA database artifacts of the type `hdbsynonym`.
+We can seperate the configuration of the declared synonyms into a HANA database artifact of the type `hdbsynonymconfig`.
+This allows us to group different external database objects logically in seperate `hdbsynonym` files, but instead of configuring each of them separately, we configure them all at once in one single synonym configuration file.
+More details about the syntax for these two HANA database artifacts can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/aad1653a9b95422089fec53f48c2899e.html) document [<sup>4</sup>](#references).

 We will create a new sub-folder under the `src` folder called `synonyms` to save our `hdbsynonym` artifacts.
-In these files, we will only mention the name of the synonym, i.e., the alias we want to use for the target database artifact.
+In these files, we will only mention the name of the synonym, i.e., the alias we want to use for the external database objects.

 1. `freshproduce_sales.hdbsynonym`: This synonym points to the Sales table.